What to do when an employee leaves under the online Real Time Information (RTI) reporting system

 For more information on what to do when an employee leaves, see GOV.UK.

-If you use HMRC’s Basic Payroll Tools payroll software (BPT), then you can find a guide that gives you step-by-step help on what to do when an employee leaves on GOV.UK.
+If you use HMRC’s Basic PAYE Tools PAYE software (BPT), then you can find a guide that gives you step-by-step help on what to do when an employee leaves on GOV.UK.
 It contain examples of the screens you will see in BPT and simple to follow instructions.